liberjul/liberjul.github.io/pages/CV.md

 **SYNERGISTIC ACTIVITIES/PROFESSIONAL IMPACT**

+**Duke University Graduate and Professional Student Government** 2021 – 2022

+- _Secretariat Rep. for Trinity College of Arts & Sciences (Natural Science)_ May – Oct 2022

+    - Develop and set legislative agenda, communicate with Natural Science grad student constituency and represent their interests, provide checks and oversight of Executive Committee, organize and run elections.

+- _Chair of Doctoral Student Affairs Committee_ May – Oct 2022

+    - Organize and lead advocacy on issues impacting doctoral students including cost of living, stipends, and leave policies.

-**Duke University Campus Sustainability Committee** 2021 – 2022
+- _Representative to University Campus Sustainability Committee_ 2021 – 2022

-Recommend, champion, and communicate sustainability policies to administration and graduate student constituencies.
+    - Recommend, champion, and communicate sustainability policies to administration and graduate student constituencies

-**Duke Biology Rep. to Graduate and Professional Student Government** 2021 – 2022
+- _General Assembly Rep. for Department of Biology_ Sept 2021 – May 2022

-Read, discuss, and vote on legislation, share information with department, bring student concerns to administration.
+    - Read, discuss, and vote on legislation, share information with department, bring student concerns to administration.
 Member of Climate Crisis Committee.

-**Duke Biology Organisms and Evolution Seminar Czar** 2021 – 2022
+**Duke Biology Organisms and Evolution Seminar Czar** Fall 2021

 Notify department of seminar, coordinate meeting with speaker, host seminar event.